ejmastnak/ejmastnak.com/content/tutorials/arch/copy-paste.md

 ## Vim and Neovim

-Goal: Make Vim/Neovim's yank, delete, and change operations copy into system `CLIPBOARD`, and make Neovim's put (paste) operation paste from the `CLIPBOARD`.
+Goal: Make Vim/Neovim's "yank", "delete", and "change" operations copy into the system `CLIPBOARD`, and make Neovim's put (paste) operation paste from the `CLIPBOARD`.
 Example use case: copy a URL in a web browser with `<Ctrl>-C`, then paste the URL into Neovim with the default `p` action.

 ### Requirements {#requirements}